firstbatchxyz/dria-cookbook/README.md

 ### Step 5: Evaluation

 Finally, use the combined data to evaluate your AI agents.
-The notebook provides guidance on how to perform this evaluation using the Dria QA pipeline and other tools.
+By leveraging Dria, it produces synthetic QA pairs for each context-persona combination.
+These pairs simulate real-world scenarios, offering insights into the performance of different RAG configurations.
+The notebook also provides guidance on how to perform this evaluation with promptfoo.

 ## Dependencies